amon28/Parkour-Master/README.md

-# Player-Head
+# Parkour Master
-Gets player head when you kill someone.
+A parkour Minigame Plugin.

-# How To Install (recommended to have DevTools)
+# Recommended to have DevTools
-●1.Download the plugin.
-●2.Go to Pocketmine folder.
-●3.Open Plugins folder.
-●4.Copy the plugin folder.
+Unzip the plugin in your plugins folder and Enjoy!.
-●5.Paste the Plugin folder in the plugins.
-●6.Enjoy!